andrico1234/a2k/packages/taskbar/README.md

 ## Notes

-Currently the api doesn't allow for any customisation, though this will likely change
+This component doesn't offer any way to customise its content.